Martingale decomposition of a $L^2$ space with nonlinear stochastic integrals: Abstract

-\abstract This paper presents a generalization of the Kunita-Watanabe decomposition of a $L^2$ space with nonlinear stochastic integrals where the integrator is a family of continuous martingales bounded in $L^2$.
-To get the result, a useful relation between the regularity of the martingale family respect to its parameter and the regularity of the integrand in its martingale decomposition is shown.The decomposition presented in the main result is also the solution of an optimization problem in $L^2$.
-Finally, an example is given where the optimization problem is solved explicitely.
+This paper generalizes the Kunita-Watanabe decomposition of a $L^2$ space.
+The generalization comes from using nonlinear stochastic integrals where the integrator is a family of continuous martingales bounded in $L^2$.
+This result is also the solution of an optimization problem in $L^2$.
+First, martingales are assumed to be stochastic integrals.
+Then, to get the general result, it is shown that the regularity of the family of martingales respect to its spatial parameter is inherited by the integrands in the integral representation of the martingales.
+Finally, an example showing how the results of this paper, with the Clark-Ocone formula, can be applied to polynomial functions of Brownian integrals.